Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 There will not be much stirring in the early hours, so hopefully you secured your breakfast the night before.
 We were able to prepare hard boiled eggs in our kitchenette in the Hostal Ordóñez de Celis the night before and have bread and coffee with it.

-Leaving La Robla in Early MorningLeaving La Robla in Early Morning
+Leaving La Robla in Early MorningLeaving La Robla in the Early Morning

-The Camino quickly joins the Río Bernesga once again as it walks you northward.
-The railroad also follows the path of the river and accompanies you on the right, in an elevated road bed, through this section.
+When the homes end, the Camino quickly joins the Río Bernesga once again as it walks you northward.
+The railroad also follows the path of the river and accompanies you on the right, in an elevated road bed, through this section, below.

 Historic Aqueduct, 1795Historic Aqueduct, 1795

-In only 300 meters more along the river, at about 1.2 kilometers, an historic bridge greets you, called the Puente de Alba.
+After only 300 meters more along the river, after about 1.2 kilometers, a historic bridge greets you, called the Puente de Alba.
 This bridge is part of a local castle.
 Here I am, posing in front of it.

 Elle at Historic Puente de AlbaElle at Historic Puente de Alba

-Walking Toward Puente de AlbaWalking Toward the Next Town of Puente de Alba
+Walking Toward the Next Town of Puente de AlbaWalking Toward the Next Town of Puente de Alba

 Continue on N-630The Calle Mayor Joins the N-630

-After 350 short meters on the national highway, the Camino de San Salvador takes a right turn up a hill, and onto the Calle Real at this waymark.
+After 350 short meters on the national highway, and after passing the sign telling you that you are leaving Puente de Alba, the Camino de San Salvador takes a right turn up a hill, and onto the Calle Real at this waymark.

 Right Turn Onto Calle Real at WaymarkRight Turn Onto Calle Real at Waymark